Paying for a leave makes a difference

-If you're like a typical teacher, making up for a year's gap in your pension typically costs around $10,000.
-Paying for that leave now could increase your pension by about $1,880 each year.
+If you're like many teachers, paying for a $10,000 leave could increase your pension by about $1,900 each year.

-Most of our retired members collect a pension for around 30 years, so paying for that leave today could mean you'll get as much as $56,000 more throughout your retirement.
+Most of our retired members collect a pension for around 30 years.
+Paying for that leave today could mean you'll get as much as $57,000 more throughout your retirement.

 - Paying for your leave will increase your service credit.
 The more service credit you have, the bigger your pension.